DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_setproperties_method.md

     }
 });

 // 2.
-Changes values in the configuration of the specified checkbox of CheckboxGroup form.getItem("checkboxGroup").setProperties("first", {
+Changes values in the configuration of the specified checkbox of a CheckboxGroup form.getItem("checkboxGroup").setProperties("first", {
     text: "New Text",
 	padding: 20